rixgithub/liri-node-app/README.md

 ### Overview

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives you back data.

 To retrieve the data that will power this app, requests are sent to the Twitter, Spotify and IMDB APIs.
 These three Node packages were used for this application.